erickbytes/lofipython/content/blog/making-a-youtube-video-downloader-with-pythons-flask-and-pytube3-libraries.rst

    @app.route("/download_video", methods=["GET","POST"])
    def download_video():
-       """
-       First pytube downloads the file locally in pythonanywhere:
+       """First pytube downloads the file locally in pythonanywhere:
        /home/your_username/video_name.mp4

        Then use Flask's send_file() to download the video